 12. Enjoy Water Sports on Mission Bay

-Action Sports Rentals is open.
-Through their various locations, guests can rent kayaks, stand-up paddleboards, and a variety of boats by the hour.
+Through their various locations, guests can rent kayaks, stand-up paddleboards, and various boats by the hour at Action Sports Rentals.
 What’s on offer depends on the location you choose.

 Mission Bay Sports Center also offers a variety of similar rentals.